 The National Register of Historic Places added Orange Heights to its listings in 1995, marking it as the first Pasadena neighborhood to receive this distinction.
 Previously recognized as “Pill Hill” due to its significant population of physicians and caregivers, Orange Heights has consistently held a central role in Pasadena’s civic life.
 Even today, the neighborhood retains much of its appearance from a century ago.

 By the 1940s, Pasadena’s housing shortage led to the development of the San Rafael neighborhood, with new homes constructed for wealthier residents.
 Predominantly residential, this neighborhood may feel isolated, but it’s still near shopping and restaurants.
 This sought-after community offers a variety of secluded, hillside properties, including some dramatic mid-century homes.
 Many homes enjoy the sweeping city, mountain, or arroyo views.

 This historic district encompasses approximately 250 homes slowly built between 1910 and 1940.
 Over the years, this area has undergone multiple name changes.
-Originally, it was known as a portion of Orange Heights, Clement Heights, shortened to CLEM, then renamed Heather Heights until the late 1990s when it was renamed Washington Square.
+Originally, it was known as a portion of Orange Heights, then Clement Heights, later shortened to CLEM, and subsequently renamed Heather Heights.
+Finally, in the late 1990s, it underwent another change and was officially renamed Washington Square.
 Architectural styles range from Craftsman, Tudor, English Cottage, and Spanish to Traditional.

 Are you dreaming of making Pasadena your home?
 Contact us for a 15-minute buyer consultation.
 It’s simple and free, and there is no commitment.